Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is COPD diagnosed?

-Your doctor will ask you about your symptoms, ask if you have ever smoked and what environment you work in.
+Your doctor will ask about your symptoms, whether you have ever smoked and about your work environment.

-They will ask you to do a breathing test called spirometry.
+They may refer you for a breathing test called spirometry.
 This involves blowing hard into a tube, taking an inhaler medicine and blowing into the tube again.
-This measures how much air and how fast you can breathe.
+This test measures how much air and how fast you can breathe.
 It shows if you have COPD.

-Your doctor might ask you to have an x-ray of your chest, blood tests or other tests of your lungs.
+Your doctor might also refer you for an x-ray or CT of your chest, blood tests or other lung function tests.

 How is COPD treated?

 There is no cure for COPD, but there are treatments that can help you feel better and slow down the worsening of your symptoms.
-It is very important that you take the treatments exactly as your doctor prescribes, to slow down the progression of your COPD.
+Following your doctor's advice closely can significantly slow the progression of your COPD.

 Lifestyle changes